 Military compensation benefits may cover:

 - medical expenses

 - rehabilitation expenses

 - necessary changes to your home or vehicle

 - household and gardening needs

-Contact us today for more information about how we can help you make a military compensation claim.
-We have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide and throughout Australia.
+Contact us today for more information about how we can help you make or appeal a military compensation claim.
+We have offices in Melbourne, Sydney, Brisbane, Canberra, Townsville and provide legal representation for client’s all across Australia.

 We provide our services on a 'no win, no fee'* basis.
 This means that you will only pay our legal fees if you receive a successful outcome.